Dual Diagnosis Treatment Princeton, IL

 Sinnissippi Centers Inc - 28.3 miles from Princeton, IL

-Sinnissippi Centers Inc is a dual diagnosis treatment center in Sterling, IL that provides treatment services for alcohol or drug addiction and mental health disorders that include post-traumatic stress disorder as well as schizophrenia.
+Sinnissippi Centers Inc is a dual diagnosis treatment center in Sterling, IL that provides treatment services for mental health and substance abuse disorders that include mood disorders as well as binge eating.

 Address: 2611 Woodlawn Road, Sterling, IL 61081 in Whiteside County